jsakamoto/BlazorMinimumTemplates/README.md

 When you proceed with the create a new project with the project template "Blazor Server App (minimal)" or "Blazor WebAssembly App (minimal)", you can see the "Additional Information" dialog, and you can configure some options for the Blazor app you are creating.

 ![fig.4](https://raw.githubusercontent.com/jsakamoto/BlazorMinimumTemplates/master/.assets/rev.2/fig-004.png)

+## What is the difference between the new .NET 7 empty template?

+- .NET 6.0 support
+- Rich initial loading page indicator for Blazor WebAssembly.
+(The normal project template of Blazor WebAssembly on .NET 7 SDK has an excellent progress indication loading page. but the empty project template only shows "Loading..." static text at the top left corner of the page.)
+- No routing by default.
+(You can also enable routing support explicitly)
+- No shared layout by default.
+(You can also enable shared layout explicitly)

+In short, this "minimal" template will generate a much simpler project structure and files (by default, it doesn't even have routing code and shared layout code) than the new .NET 7 empty template.

 ## License